 First introduced in April 2011, the level of the premium in 2011-12 was £488 per pupil; it increased to £600 per pupil in 2012-13 and £1300 per pupil in 2014/2015.
 This amount increased to £1320 in the 2015/2016 academic year and remains at £1320 for this academic year.
 Schools also receive £1,900 for each pupil who:

 - has been looked after for 1 day or more

 - a residence order

 - a child arrangement order

 This money is for schools to decide how to use but should be spent in order to improve educational attainment of children from less privileged backgrounds.

 This is one of the government’s education policies.
 It’s based on findings that show that, as a group, children who have been eligible for free school meals at any point in time have consistently lower educational attainment than those who have never been eligible for FSM.

-At Sharp Lane Primary we want to close the gap so all children achieve and prosper, regardless of eligibility for FSM.
+At Sharp Lane Primary, 31% of our children are in receipt of Pupil Premium funding, we want to diminish the difference so all children achieve and prosper, regardless of eligibility for FSM.

 The Pupil Premium champions at Sharp Lane Primary are Mrs R. White & Mr T. Smith.